It's Great When You're Straight...Yeah: Recording

 As with Happy Mondays in their early years, Black Grape were unsure of their musical direction.
-Ryder told Bourke that he wished to make an album that combined the sounds of Cypress Hill and the Rolling Stones.
+Ryder told Bourke that he wished to make an album that combined the sounds of hip hop group Cypress Hill and rock band the Rolling Stones.
 Bourke suggested one producer, former Altered Images member Stephen Lironi, who would help shape Black Grape's song structures.
 Ryder met Lironi in a London studio in June 1994 to see if they would work well together; they co-wrote "Shake Your Money" in the process.
-Bourke then suggested producer Danny Saber, who worked with artists that appealed to Ryder's music taste, such as Cypress Hill, House of Pain and Bobby Womack.
+Bourke then suggested producer Danny Saber, who worked with artists that appealed to Ryder's music taste, such as Cypress Hill, House of Pain, and Bobby Womack.
 Saber had a publishing deal with EMI Music Publishing, who asked them to send him to the UK.
-Saber went to London where he was put in touch with a member of EMI, who connected him with Shannon O'Shea.
+Saber went to London, where he was put in touch with a member of EMI, who connected him with Shannon O'Shea.
 O'Shea had the management company SOS Management, whose clients consisted of producers, such as Butch Vig.
 Someone in Black Grape's camp contacted O'Shea with the aim of getting Vig.
 O'Shea had worked with Saber on a couple of projects and felt he was a better fit for the band.
 Kurfirst subsequently put Ryder in contact with Saber.

 Ryder and Saber had a writing session at Battery Studios in London, where they came up with "Shake Well Before Opening".
 Bourke said that since Lironi and Saber were multi-instrumentalists, they would be key in helping form Black Grape's debut.
 Shortly before starting the recording sessions, Saber flew to the UK again, but the label would not acquire him a work visa.
-His cousin was getting married; the customers officer at the airport allowed him to stay one night for the wedding, before he returned to Los Angeles, California.
-He was worried the band were start recording without him, until Ryder called him and reassured him that they would wait.
+His cousin was getting married; the customer service officer at the airport allowed him to stay one night for the wedding before he returned to Los Angeles, California.
+He was worried the band would start recording without him until Ryder called him and reassured him that they would wait.
 A demo session was held with Saber at Spirit Studio in Manchester, where the band and Saber wrote two songs.
-It's Great When You're Straight...Yeah was recorded over the course of seven weeks in late 1994 and early 1995 with Saber, Lironi and Ryder as producers.
-Ryder said Lironi involvement as a co-producer came from Radioactive wanting the album to have a rock element to it, as to avoid it leaning too heavily into hip hop territory.
+It's Great When You're Straight...Yeah was recorded over the course of seven weeks in late 1994 and early 1995 with Saber, Lironi, and Ryder as producers.
+Ryder said Lironi's involvement as a co-producer came from Radioactive wanting the album to have a rock element to it so as to avoid leaning too heavily into hip hop territory.